zixu/atlas-rd53-fmc-dev/README.md

 <!--- ########################################################################################### -->

-# How to build the KCU105 PCIe firmware
+# How to build the KCU105 1 GbE firmware

 1) Setup Xilinx licensing